satwikkansal/wtfpython/README.md

 #### 💡 Explanation

 * Python dictionaries check for equality and compare the hash value to determine if two keys are the same.
-* Immutable objects with same value always have a same hash in Python.
+* Immutable objects with same value always have the same hash in Python.
   ```py
   >>> 5 == 5.0
   True